-With the economy expected to grow and continue full-scale recovery in 2014, companies will no doubt be expanding and hiring more employees.
+With the economy expected to grow and continue its recovery in 2022, companies will no doubt be expanding and hiring more employees.
 Hiring new employees is a tricky feat.
 Being in charge of your organization’s hiring process means not only screening for candidates who are qualified, but also whom are compatible with company culture and will help advance company goals.

 If you are just beginning to build your recruitment program or are looking for ways to update your procedures, we’ve broken down the hiring process into 4 key steps, with courses to help you improve your hiring practices at each step.